Michael-KaHNg/5_Sec_Alignment/README.md

 ##################################################################################################
 # Median of all cells.
 POPULATIONS of Neural data are usually aigned to some behavioral events.
-The reference is default to [Trial Initiation], but can be chaanged to others [eg Reward Delivery]
+The reference is default to [Trial Initiation], but can be chaanged to others [eg. Reward Delivery]

 ![Fig_5](https://github.com/user-attachments/assets/a4c0e486-538f-429d-942b-c880c0a5ffba)

 ##################################################################################################
+# Individual Cells

+Individual cells are usually aigned to some behavioral events.
+The reference is default to [Trial Initiation], but can be chaanged to others [eg. Reward Delivery]

 ![Fig_6](https://github.com/user-attachments/assets/495f7c8f-fb55-40f2-91a9-c968b173f7b5)
 ![Fig_7](https://github.com/user-attachments/assets/4ee8d177-c37e-4777-8358-86e1c22d1646)
 ![Fig_8](https://github.com/user-attachments/assets/6e3ca1a7-2cf7-47c9-85f6-04ed1848a367)